jackeiel/MyTutorials/README.md

 # MyTutorials
 Machine Learning and Time Series Notebooks

-Basic time series analysis and machine learning examples are located in each notebook.
+Please find my notebooks on basic time series analysis and machine learning.

-#TODO
-1.) ~~Build basic time series model~~
-2.) ~~Build basic machine learning models~~
-3.)
-Introduce polynomial features
-4.)
-Regularize neural network
+Eeach notebook contains a different topic, with instruction, rationale, and demonstration.

+Please reach out with any questions, comments, or concerns.